nono/cozy-desktop-experiments/RFC/README.md

 In the new version, I think we should move the backlog to a dedicated database (or table/keyspace/whatever).
 We can query the database, and can choose to synchronize new files before deleting old ones.
-As an optimization, we can add QoS by transfering first the small files (< 100 ko), then the medium ones, and keeps the large ones (> 10Mo) for inactive periods.
+As an optimization, we can add QoS by transferring first the small files (< 100 ko), then the medium ones, and keeps the large ones (> 10Mo) for inactive periods.
 And, if we want to go further, we can query a batch of small files and download them in [a single request as a zip](https://docs.cozy.io/en/cozy-stack/files/#post-filesarchive).